 On National Johnny Appleseed Day, we remember a man who made apple (and pear) trees bloom across the nation.
 The day celebrates a kindly legend who lived by sage teachings and labored to bring the shade of fruit trees across much of the United States.

-And what better day to enjoy one of the many ciders on offer at the Olde Forge.
+And what better day to enjoy a cider at the Olde Forge.

 John Chapman (September 26, 1774 – March 18, 1845), better known as Johnny Appleseed, was an American pioneer nurseryman who introduced apple trees to large parts of Pennsylvania, Ontario, Ohio, Indiana, and Illinois, as well as the northern counties of present-day West Virginia.
 He became an American legend while still alive, due to his kind, generous ways, his leadership in conservation, and the symbolic importance he attributed to apples. — Wikipedia